salviati/rena/README.md

 You see that there are various exceptions; and you may need to rename your archives in several steps, starting from these exceptions (once exceptions are handled, they're likely to be handled properly in a "normal" rename).

+## Installation

+You can install rena using the go command

+`go get github.com/salviati/rena`

 ## License
 GNU General Public License, version 3 or later.
 See the COPYING file for details.